 Transportation in Bali comes in plenty of flavors, some more tourist-friendly than the others.
 If you're not relying on your hotel to get you around—not that there's anything wrong with that—you can get around town on foot, on rented bike or motorbike, or via bemo.

-If you're seeking to go between towns, you can catch a ride on a public bemo, a public bus, or charter a private bemo, a taxi, a car/driver rental package, or rent a car to drive.
+If you're seeking to go between towns, you can catch a ride on a public bemo (bus), a private bemo, a taxi, a car/driver rental package, or rent a car to drive.

-Some taxis are not very honest: a few favorite tricks are claiming to have a broken meter, or taking the long way around, among others.
+Unfortunately, some taxi drivers are dishonest.
+Two favorite tricks are claiming to have a broken meter or taking the long way around.
 The blue taxis marked "Bali Taxi" (known as Blue Bird Taxis) are the most honest, so much so that other taxi operators try to make trouble for these guys.

 - Range: Limited to within South Bali and Ubud